Last Modified: 07 Jun 2016

 Your early start (3.30 am) will be well worth it.
 You'll climb to a nearby hill for fantastic views over Mt Bromo.
 The climb is not too difficult (approximately 45 minutes), but it can be very cold, so don't forget to bring extra layers of clothing.
 It's also worth bringing a scarf to cover your nose and mouth, as it can get dusty.
 If the weather is clear, the sunrise over this eerie sea of volcanoes is an unforgettable experience.
 Take a bus transfer to Probolingo, and travel by train to Kalibaru (approximately 4.5 hours).
 You'll stop for lunch en route, then arrive in the afternoon, with time to relax by the pool or perhaps indulge in a local massage.

-Notes: The volcanic activity has increased recently at Mt Bromo, and the crater has been closed until further notice.
-There may be amendments to your sunrise hike of Mt Bromo, depending on safety precautions.
+Notes: At times of increased volcanic activity the crater of Mt Bromo is closed.
+There may be amendments to your sunrise hike and this portion of the trip depending on necessary safety precautions.

 Hotel (1 nt)